top of page

 Colonel Sebastián Molas played a decisive role during the so-called Caste War (1847-1901), a bloody Mayan uprising against colonial rule and exploitation by the white elites.

-However, he later switched sides and joined the rebellion.
-He participated in leading the federalist troops of Yucateca against the centralist government forces during the wars that followed Yucatán's secession from Mexico.
-As a result, he was captured, sentenced to death for high treason and executed.
+However, he later switched sides and joined the rebellion, leading Yucateca federalist troops against the centralist government after Yucatán’s secession.
+He was captured, sentenced to death for high treason, and executed.

 The memorial plaque initially had the inscription: "Here rest the mortal remains of Colonel Sebastián Molas, hero of the Caste War".
 Years later, the inscription was changed to: "To Colonel D. Sebastián Molas, martyr of federalism in Yucatan.
 1819-1853".